1. Water Damage

 • Dehumidifier

-These items will keep you safe from the microbes and other things.
+These items will keep you safe from microbes and other things.
 Ceiling damage is a big possibility.
 This can lead to pieces of plaster or drywall falling onto your head.
-A hardhat is necessary for things like this.
+A hard hat is necessary for things like this.
 A professional will always be wearing these things when dealing with water damage.
 If there is any question, always call a professional.

 Should You Hire a Professional?

 There are many dangers when facing water damage, whether it’s in your home or apartment.
 The microbes can cause you to get sick, as well as anyone else in the home.
-Restoration is a complicated matter and can go very wrong if you don’t know what you’re doing.
-Along with these things, if you don’t get to it quick enough, mold will run rampant.
+Restoration is complicated and can go wrong if you don’t know what you’re doing.
+Along with these things, if you don’t get to it quickly enough, mold will run rampant.

 There are many people out there who can help with water damage and mold removal.
-Mold will spread and is very difficult to get rid of if you don’t get it all.
-A professional will usually be able to restore items, but it depends on the category of water and its contamination.
-It’s not difficult to pick up a phone or contact someone, after all!
-Insurance can help a lot with these things, especially finding a contracted professional.
+Mold will spread and is difficult to eliminate if you don’t get it all.
+A professional can usually restore items, but it depends on the water category and its contamination.
+After all, picking up a phone or contacting someone is easy!
+Insurance can greatly help with these things, especially finding a contracted professional.

 Looking for Water Damage in a House

-There are many signs that you can look for whenever trying to find water damage.
+You can look for various signs when trying to locate water damage.
 A monthly, routine maintenance check is a great way to spot these signs.
 They can appear anywhere, be it on the floor, ceiling, or walls.
 They can even appear beneath the drywall or plaster, so it’s a good idea to check all areas and facets of the home.
-The signs can be visual or olfactible—that is, seen and smelled.
+The signs can be visual or olfactible—seen and smelled.
 If you can’t see it, you might be able to smell it.

 However, water damage can also be felt.
-Walls can be felt to see if they’re soft or dampened from water damage, though it’s usually seen by that point.
-Whenever you see signs of it, though, you should look for the source before anything.
-You can’t start fixing the stains or affected areas until you find where the water is dripping in from.
+Walls can be felt to see if they’re soft or dampened from water damage, though that point usually sees it.
+You should look for the source before anything whenever you see signs of it.
+You can’t start fixing the stains or affected areas until you find where the water is dripping.
 These signs are:

 • Brown, blotchy stains